BSydo/Reinforcement_Learning_SBOX/Projects/stock_trading_RL_agent/README.md

 therefore we must have K targets as well.
-We want an error for all other actions to be 0 and to achieve this we can simply equalize it with the prediction (as it shown in table above), so the weights for those actions won't be updated.
+We want an error for all other actions to be 0 and to achieve this we can simply equalize it with the prediction (as it shown in table above), so the weights for those actions wont be updated.

 ## Another small modification:
 Instead of plain vanilla gradient descent, we will use gradient descent with momentum.
 Speeds up traning significantly.
-Basic idea - instead of taking a small step in the direction of the gradient on each iteration, we will keep around the old gradients in a term which we will call a 'velocity' or the 'momentum'.
-It's the number close to 1 (0.9, 0.99, etc.)
+Basic idea - instead of taking a small step in the direction of the gradient on each iteration, we will keep around the old gradients in a term which we will call a velocity or the momentum.
+Its the number close to 1 (0.9, 0.99, etc.)

 V(t) = momentum*V(t-1) - learning_rate*(gradient at time t)
 W(t) = W(t-1) + V(t)